What Causes Inflammation? 7 Key Contributors

 Inflammatory Diet

-A poor diet causes inflammation through inflammatory ingredients and lack of antioxidants.
+A poor diet causes inflammation through inflammatory ingredients and the lack of antioxidants.
 Certain foods cause inflammation by triggering our immune system.
 Our immune system reacts to these foods with an excessive production of pro-inflammatory cytokines and a reduced production of anti-inflammatory cytokines (4).

 Cytokines are proteins secreted by your immune system that act as chemical messengers.
-They regulate the immune response by facilitating cell to cell communication and stimulating the movement of cells towards sites of infection, trauma, and inflammation.
+They regulate the immune response by facilitating cell-to-cell communication and stimulating the movement of cells towards sites of infection, trauma, and inflammation.

 Standard American Diet